mrkszza/mrkssza/README.md

 Hi 👋, my name is Marco.

 I am a Systems Analysis and Development student.
-And parallel study of Front-End languages
+And parallel study of mobile development.

 <br/>
 <br/>